GuillermoRaez/Proyecto3-Videojuego/README.md

 # VideoGame

-This VideoGame consists on a fighting mechanism where we reproduce a 1vs1 battle in a team battle of 4vs4.
+This VideoGame consists of a fighting mechanism where we reproduce a 1vs1 battle in a team of 4.
 Each time a character is defeated, the next character inline will be spawn to fight and succesively.

 The game itself is inspired by the theme of Wrestling.
 In my childhood I used to watch a show called WWE.
-This show was broadcasted on the TV spanish then, and many of us were used to watch it just because it was funny and entertaining.
+This show was broadcasted on the spanish TV then, and many of us were used to watch it just because it was funny and entertaining.

 <img src="./img/wwelogo.png" width="300">